GalaGala1009/C_Projects/README.md

 # C_Projects
 ---
-This repo is created to record my C language projects.
+This repo is created to record my C projects.

 ### Crushit